Skip to main content

 Expected Response

-The access_token returned by you will be used as the authorization bearer token for all other internal systems requests.
+The access_token returned by you will be used as the authorization Bearer token for all other internal systems requests.

 {